-- The Berkeley Hotel: The Shockoe Bottom area is a great part of the city to stay in, and surprisingly this upscale hotel is often cheaper than nearby chains like the Courtyard Marriott.
+- The Berkeley Hotel: The Shockoe Bottom area is a great part of the city to stay in.
 Stay here if you’re taking the train in and using Uber/walking throughout the city so you’re close to museums, restaurants, and more.

 Friday Evening in Downtown Richmond